hphelion/documentation/moonshot/manage.backup-process.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/image-builder">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage">&#9650; UP</a> | NEXT &#9654; </p>

-# HP Cloud OS for Moonshot: Backup and Restore # {#moon-image-builder}
+# HP Helion Cloud OS for Moonshot: Backup and Restore # {#moon-image-builder}

-HP Cloud OS for Moonshot is an enterprise ready product used to manage a Moonshot Chassis, discover Moonshot Servers from the managed Moonshot Chassis, and provision the given workload based on Moonshot Servers capabilities such as static web, online gaming, and such.
+HP Helion Cloud OS for Moonshot is an enterprise ready product used to manage a Moonshot Chassis, discover Moonshot Servers from the managed Moonshot Chassis, and provision the given workload based on Moonshot Servers capabilities such as static web, online gaming, and such.
 It also enables the Cloud Administrator to set up multiple project sharing across the discovered Moonshot Servers.

-This document describes how to backup and restore HP Cloud OS for Moonshot, specifically the steps for backing up and recovering the components of HP Cloud OS for Moonshot Management Host:
+This document describes how to backup and restore HP Helion Cloud OS for Moonshot, specifically the steps for backing up and recovering the components of HP Helion Cloud OS for Moonshot Management Host:

 * Administration Node

-    The HP Cloud OS for Moonshot Administration Node (Admin Node) hosts the Operational Dashboard that deploys private Cloud Infrastructure environments by network booting the managed virtual servers, which are typically Controller Node and Baremetal Hosts.
+    The HP Helion Cloud OS for Moonshot Administration Node (Admin Node) hosts the Operational Dashboard that deploys private Cloud Infrastructure environments by network booting the managed virtual servers, which are typically Controller Node and Baremetal Hosts.

 * Controller Node

-    While each service can be individually deployed, HP Cloud OS for Moonshot groups these services into distinct sets for ease of architectural description:
+    While each service can be individually deployed, HP Helion Cloud OS for Moonshot groups these services into distinct sets for ease of architectural description:

     - Cloud Controller - contains those services that are considered single services for a cloud environment, such as Keystone, Glance, Eden, Nova, Eve, and Focus.
 Also defines the boundaries of the cloud environment from an identity standpoint.
     - Network Controller - is a single service in a cloud and co-exists with cloud controller services.